shuup/shuup-guide/source/notifications.rst

 In Send Email action, you need to fill the Recipient and the Language of the email to be sent (and other optional fields).
-As you may ask yourself, how can I know the email of the customer in cases you want to send an email when customer places an order.
+As you may ask yourself, how can I know the email of the customer in cases you want to send an email when customer places an order?
 In these cases, the event will provide "variables" that can be bound to the action parameters.
 In the `Order Received` event, for example, it provides a `Customer Email` variable you can use in the `Recipient`, so it will use the email that customer entered when placing the